DSnod93/grocery/README.md

 ## User Story

-“As a customer, I want to search for products, so that I can find the ones I want to buy.”
+“As a customer, I want to filter for products, so that I can find the ones I want to buy.”

 “As a customer, I want to authenticate myself so that I can see my account details and place orders.”